What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 Hinamatsuri is a special event that families enjoy while praying for the growth of girls.

-10. Enjoy DIY Doll's Festival decorations!
-Easy-to-make craft ideas
+10. DIY Hinamatsuri decorations!
+Easy-to-make handmade ideas

 A simple and stylish display of Hina dolls [Kano Hina]